 - Leah Sessa for her outstanding performance in "Company" at MNM Productions.

-- Michael H. Small for his outstanding performance in "The Sunshine Boys" at Broward Stage Door Theatre.
+- Michael H. Small for his outstanding performance in "The Sunshine Boys" at Broward Stage Door Theater.

 - Kimberly Dawn Smith for her outstanding direction and choreography for "Spamalot" at MNM Productions.

-- Karen Stephens for her outstanding performance in "Motherland" at Theatre Lab.
+- Karen Stephens for her outstanding performance in "Motherland" at Theater Lab.